Updates for Spring 2022 Students

 - Infections happen in only a small proportion of people who are fully vaccinated, even with the Delta variant.
 However, preliminary evidence suggests that fully vaccinated people who do become infected with the Delta variant can spread the virus to others.

-To reduce their risk of becoming infected with the Delta variant and potentially spreading it to others: CDC recommends that fully vaccinated people:
+To reduce their risk of becoming infected with COVID or any variant and potentially spreading it to others: CDC recommends that fully vaccinated people:

 - Wear a mask in public indoor settings if they are in an area of substantial or high transmission,